lufinkey/cloakbox/README.md

 * **setup**

-	Sets up cloakbox environment and installs necessary vagrant plugins
+	Set up cloakbox environment and install necessary vagrant plugins

 * **start**

-	Creates and boots the cloakbox VM.
+	Create and boot the cloakbox VM.
 This subcommand implicitly calls **setup** if it needs to be called

 * **stop**

-	Powers off the cloakbox VM.
+	Power off the cloakbox VM.

 * **updatesettings**

-	Updates cloakbox settings from its config files
+	Update cloakbox settings from its config files

 * **ssh**

-	SSHs into the cloakbox VM.
-The arguments to this subcommand are passed directly to the ssh executable
+	SSH into the cloakbox VM.
+The arguments to this command are passed directly to the ssh executable

 * **ip**

-	Outputs the external IP of the cloakbox VM
+	Output the external IP of the cloakbox VM

 * **download** \<subcommand> [\<args>]